usnistgov/ARIAC_docs/docs/competition/challenges.rst

 High Priority Order Detection
 =============================

-To find out out the priority of an order, the CCS is required to parse messages published to the topic :topic:`/ariac/orders` (:term:`ariac_msgs/msg/Order`).
+To find out the priority of an order, the CCS is required to parse messages published to the topic :topic:`/ariac/orders` (:term:`ariac_msgs/msg/Order`).
 For a high-priority order, the value for the field :yamlname:`priority` is set to :yaml:`true`.
 For a regular-priority order, the value for the field :yamlname:`priority` is set to :yaml:`false`.

 .. _INSUFFICIENT_PARTS_CHALLENGE: